What is Acupuncture?

-Acupuncture is the insertion of very fine (not much thicker than a hair) needles into specific acupuncture points that are located along meridians or channels that connect to the various organs in Chinese medicine.
-The thinking is that by needling these specific points you can influence the flow of qi (pronounced chee) or energy that flows to the organs.
+Acupuncture is the insertion of very fine (not much thicker than a hair) needles into specific acupuncture points.
+These points are located along meridians or channels that connect to the various organs in Chinese medicine.
+By needling these specific points you can influence the flow of qi (pronounced chee) or energy that flows to the organs.
 This improves organ function.

 Is Acupuncture Safe?

-Does Acupuncture Hurt?
+Does it Hurt?

 What is an Acupuncture Treatment Like?